-- 686 (1) A development appeal to a subdivision and development appeal board is commenced by filing a notice of the appeal, containing reasons, with the board within 14 days, - (a) in the case of an appeal made by a person referred to in section 685(1), after or
+686(1) A development appeal to a subdivision and development appeal board is commenced by filing a notice of the appeal, containing reasons, with the board

-- the date on which the person is notified of the order or decision or the issuance of the development permit, or - (ii) if no decision is made with respect to the application within the 40-day period or within any extension under section 684, the date the period or extension expires,
+- (a) in the case of an appeal made by a person referred to in section 685(1) - (i) with respect to an application for a development permit, - (A) within 21 days after the date on which the written decision is given under section 642, or - (B) if no decision is made with respect to the application within the 40-day period, or within any extension of that period under section 684, within 21 days after the date the period or extension expires, - or - (ii) with respect to an order under section 645, within 21 days after the date on which the order is made, - or - (b) in the case of an appeal made by a person referred to in section 685(2), within 21 days after the date on which the notice of the issuance of the permit was given in accordance with the land use bylaw.

-- (b) in the case of an appeal made by a person referred to in section 685(2), after the date on which the notice of the issuance of the permit was given in accordance with the land use bylaw. - (2) The subdivision and development appeal board must hold an appeal hearing within 30 days after receipt of a notice of appeal. - (3) The subdivision and development appeal board must give at least 5 days' notice in writing of the hearing - (a) to the appellant, - (b) to the development authority whose order, decision or development permit is the subject of the appeal, and - (c) to those owners required to be notified under the land use bylaw and any other person that the subdivision and development appeal board considers to be affected by the appeal and should be notified. - (4) The subdivision and development appeal board must make available for public inspection before the commencement of the hearing all relevant documents and materials respecting the appeal, including - (a) the application for the development permit, the decision and the notice of appeal, or - (b) the order under section 645. - (5) In subsection (3), "owner" means the person shown as the owner of land on the assessment roll prepared under Part 9.
+(2) The subdivision and development appeal board must hold an appeal hearing within 30 days after receipt of a notice of appeal.

+(3) The subdivision and development appeal board must give at least 5 days' notice in writing of the hearing

+- (a) to the appellant, - (b) to the development authority whose order, decision or development permit is the subject of the appeal, and - (c) to those owners required to be notified under the land use bylaw and any other person that the subdivision and development appeal board considers to be affected by the appeal and should be notified.

+APPENDIX B

+- (a) the application for the development permit, the decision and the notice of appeal, or - (b) the order under section 645.

+(4.1) Subsections (1)(b) and 3(c) do not apply to an appeal of a deemed refusal under section 683.1(8).

+(5) In subsection (3), "owner" means the person shown as the owner of land on the assessment roll prepared under Part 9.